yuvraj-singh-003/customer_behavior_analysis/readme.md

 # Customer Behavior Analysis

-This repository presents a comprehensive analysis of customer behavior and related business questions using SQL, Python, and reporting tools.
+This repository presents a comprehensive analysis of customer behavior and related business questions using SQL, Python, and Power Bi.

 ---